ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

 Press __F5__ to start debugging.

-In the website, once again make sure that you you are logged in.
+In the website, once again make sure that you are logged in.
 Then add some products to the shopping cart, and go through the checkout.

 After you get the __Order placed successfully, thank you!__ message, verify that the shopping cart disappears in the top right corner.